 “Later will be about rock n roll, but for your drinking pleasure, we plan to start with something more mature.
 Please welcome my friend, Jake Stern on cello and my boyfriend, Jack Stone, on keyboards, performing Nikolai Andreyevich Rimsky-Korsakov’s ‘Scheherazade.’”

 The guests are surprised to be treated to music of their liking instead of raucous rock.
 Jake walks out from off-stage with his cello, sitting on a chair in the front of the stage.
 Jack follows, standing where his MOOG is set up.
 They receive polite applause and commence the piece’s prelude.

 Jack smiles at me as he plays the love song.
 I feel so guilty.
-The audience return to their drinks, politely listening without the cocktail chatter.
+The audience returns to their drinks, politely listening without the cocktail chatter.
 After fifteen minutes of recital, Jake finishes with a flourish.
 I step back up to the mic.